wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.V.7

 <p class=fip id=p7>
-7.&emsp;Corrective learning always begins with the awakening of spirit, and the turning away from the belief in physical sight.
+7. Corrective learning always begins with the awakening of spirit, and the turning away from the belief in physical sight.
 ²This often entails fear, because you are afraid of what your spiritual sight will show you.
 3I said before that the Holy Spirit cannot see error, and is capable only of looking beyond it to the defence of Atonement.
 ⁴There is no doubt that this may produce discomfort, yet the discomfort is not the final outcome of the perception.